General Psychology Online

 will cover both lecture material and reading assignments.

-The first two mandatory exams (each on a Thursday evening from
+The mandatory exams (each on a Thursday evening from

 fill-in and/or short answer items; these exams will be taken ONLINE